kd1882/Brommando/README.md

 ## How to Play

 - **Movement:** Use the arrow keys or WASD to move your character.
-- **Shooting:** Aim with the mouse and click to shoot.
+- **Combat:** Aim with the mouse and slash away.
-- **Power-Ups:** Collect power-ups dropped by enemies to gain temporary abilities.
+- **Looting:** Collect power-ups, gold, and loot dropped by enemies to make your character stronger.

-Survive as long as you can, defeat enemies, and aim for a high score!
+Explore, fight, loot, repeat.

 ## Contributing

-We welcome contributions to **Brommando**!
+We welcome contributions to **Untitled-ARPG**!
 If you have ideas for new features, improvements, or have found a bug you'd like to report, please feel free to open an issue or submit a pull request.

 ## License

-**Brommando** is released under the MIT License.
+**Untitled-ARPG** is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-**Brommando** is a testament to the power and versatility of Python for game development.
+**Untitled-ARPG** is a testament to the power and versatility of Python for game development.
 Join us in making it an even better and more exciting game to play!
 ```